matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 I've received plenty of (genuine) constructive criticism about my work not adhering to a manufactured deadline.
 During one of these reviews, I was told something that really re-framed how I approach problems:

 > "You should have been a watch maker."

 --

+Oh shit, wait, maybe was that just a really passive aggressive hint.

+Damn dude.

+--